 What Causes Headaches in the Back of the Head and Neck?

-The good news is that by fixing your neck problem, your neck headache can be alleviated.
+A neck headache is the most likely cause of head pain at the top of your neck or base of your skull.
+The good news is that by fixing your neck problem alleviates your neck headache.
 Researchers feel that a neck headache accounts for between 4% to 22% of all headaches seen clinically.
-(Racicki et al 2013; Watson 2014)
+(Racicki et al. 2013; Watson 2014)

 What are the Symptoms of Neck Headache?

-Neck headaches can often be misdiagnosed or confused with other sources of a headache, including a migraine since the head pain is typically felt in the same area as a migraine.
+Neck headaches can often be misdiagnosed or confused with other sources of a problem, including a migraine since the head pain may refer to a similar area as a migraine.

-It is really the interpretation from your headache physiotherapist of the whole combination of your symptoms plus the findings of your physical examination that will confirm a neck headache diagnosis
+It is the interpretation from your headache physiotherapist of the whole combination of your symptoms plus the findings of your physical examination that will confirm a neck headache diagnosis.

 Commonly, neck headache sufferers will usually notice:

-One of the main differences between a neck headache and migraine is that physiotherapy treatment of your neck is able to alter or relieve your headache immediately.
+One of the main differences between a neck headache and migraine is that physiotherapy treatment of your neck can alter or relieve your headache pain immediately.